PandeySudeep/Spark_Streaming-StateLess-Vs.-StateFul-Transformations/README.md

 StateLess Transformation
 ------------------------
-<p><font color="red"><b><i>socketTextStream</i></b></font> method of <b>JavaStreamingContext</b> will let open a port for input messages.<b><i>'StreamingLogInput.java'</i></b> holds application that streams stateless transformation of received messages.
-A batch of input messages (generated every 3000 milliseconds) transforms into RDD holding only those input messages that are integers.
-Further transformation generates final RDD that generates the maximum value.
+<p><font color="red"><b><i>socketTextStream</i></b></font> method of <b>JavaStreamingContext</b> will let open a port for input messages.<b><i>'StreamingLogInput.java'</i></b> holds application that conducts series of stateless transformations on received messages.
+A batch of input messages (generated every 3000 milliseconds) transforms into RDD holding only integer inputs.
+Further transformation produces the maximum integer value.
 This transformation takes place on each new batches independent of previous batches.</p>